dnth/cv-docker-images/image_captioning/moondream2/README.md

 Run container after build completes:

-To use GPU, you need to run the container with the `--gpus` flag.
 ```bash
 docker run --gpus all -it moondream2
 ```

+Note: To use GPU, you need to run the container with the `--gpus` flag.

 ## Run from Docker Hub